at AZCAfilms we tell stories to steer audience's feelings

 With as little information as possible, we try to convey a sense of chaos and hope, and what a new world looks like when reached for the group of steampunk immigrants.
 Yes, our short film, as every Sci-Fi, mirrors a part of our reality today, so that we can see it with different eyes, in a distance, and reflect.

 Aurea is a collaboration between a group of artists who are associated with the worldwide Steampunk movement.
+It stars Glenda Galeano, Mark Kroczynski, Annie Jones, Sandra Portal Andreu and a long list of actors from South Florida.
+It was Produced by Aurelina Romero, the camera work was by Lester Llanes, with assistant director Luba Parada and it was written, directed, produced and edited by Agatino Zurría.
 Locations were used at the Gold Coast Railroad Museum, in Miami, as well as Miami Beach and Wynwood.
+Miami stood in as the corrupted decadent world as well as the new and sunny hope for these characters.

 Each actor brought their own wardrobe creation, and most of them also brought in their industrial gadgets, to protect them against an unknown force that might be waiting for them while hoping for a better tomorrow.